ph0lcidae/breville-code-test/README.md

 This repository depends on faker.js to generate fake emails.

-See terminal output for running time:
+See terminal output for running time, inclusive of test dataset generation:
 ```
 breville-code-test on  main [?] via  v14.18.1
 ❯ time node dedupe-test.js